Fincer/archtools/README.md

 ## About

-This repository has various practical developer/sysadmin-oriented tools to Arch Linux.
+This repository has various practical developer/sysadmin-oriented tools for Arch Linux.

 ----------------------

 ## Contents

+- `bash.bashrc`

+  - Drop into `/etc/` system folder
+  - Use with `bash.custom` file

 - `bash.custom`

+  - Drop into `/etc/` system folder or install using [PKGBUILD](tools/PKGBUILD)
-  - Enable various customizations to your bash environment.
-Intention is to make life little bit easier to sysadmins when they work in shell environments.
+  - Enable various customizations in your bash environment
+  - Improve usability and visual feedback of bash shell

 ### [tools](tools)